ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 - **zz** indicates the pixel spacing of the output InSAR product (20, 40, or 80 meters)
 - **uuuu** is the unique product identifier

-To illustrate, a VV interferogram with 80-m pixel spacing containing bursts from path 123 for the reference date of January 1, 2024 and the secondary date of January 15, 2024, with the following bursts ids:
+To illustrate, the filename for a VV interferogram with 80-m pixel spacing containing bursts 111111_IW1, 111112_IW1, and 111111_IW2 from path 123 for the reference date of January 1, 2024 and the secondary date of January 15, 2024, would have the following product name:
-111111_IW1, 111112_IW1, 111111_IW2
-would have the following product name:

 S1_123-111111s1n02-111111s2n01-000000s3n00_IW_20240101_20240115_VV_INT80_AEB4

-Table 2 describes the individual components:
+Table 2 describes the individual components in this sample filename:

 | Component       | Description                                                                                                                                                                                                                                                                                           | Example     |
 |-----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|